 3] Application-Level Gateway Firewall

 OK, so an application-level gateway firewall, or (ALG) for short, is a firewall proxy that offers network security.
-It is designed to filter incoming node traffic to particular specifications, which simply means, the only data filtered here is from a transmitted network application.
+It is designed to filter incoming node traffic to specific specifications, which means the only data filtered here is from a transmitted network application.

-As for the network applications that can work with ALG, some of them are File Transfer Protocol (FTP), Telnet, Real-Time Streaming Protocol (RTSP), and BitTorrent.
+As for network applications that can work with ALG, some include File Transfer Protocol (FTP), Telnet, Real-Time Streaming Protocol (RTSP), and BitTorrent.

 We should point out that ALG delivers one of the highest-level secure network system communications.
 To explain this better, let us look at a simple example of how things work.

-When a client moves to requests access to a server on the network for particular resources, the client will first connect with a proxy server, and from there, that proxy server will establish the connection with the main server.
+When a client requests access to a server on the network for specific resources, the client first connects to a proxy server, which then establishes the connection to the main server.

 Application-Level Gateway Firewalls Advantages: